-3.13.11 factor_proven: this toggle is either 1 (on) or 0 (off).
+3.14.11 factor\proven.
+This toggle is either 1 (on) or 0 (off).
 By default, the factors output by the integer factorization machinery are only pseudo-primes, not proven primes.
 If this toggle is set, a primality proof is done for each factor and all results depending on integer factorization are fully proven.
 This flag does not affect partial factorization when it is explicitly requested.
 It also does not affect the private table managed by addprimes: its entries are included as is in factorizations, without being tested for primality.

-The defaut value is 0.

-- 3.13.12 format: of the form x.n, where x (conversion style) is a letter in $\{e, f, g\}$, and n (precision) is an integer; this affects the way real numbers are printed: - If the conversion style is e, real numbers are printed in scientific format, always with an explicit exponent, e.g. 3.3 E-5. - In style f, real numbers are generally printed in fixed floating point format without exponent, e.g. 0.000033.
+3.14.12 format.
+Of the form x.n, where x (conversion style) is a letter in $\{e, f, g\}$ , and n (precision) is an integer; this affects the way real numbers are printed:

+• If the conversion style is e, real numbers are printed in scientific format, always with an explicit exponent, e.g. 3.3 E-5.

+• In style f, real numbers are generally printed in fixed floating point format without exponent, e.g. 0.000033.
 A large real number, whose integer part is not well defined (not enough significant digits), is printed in style e.
-For instance 10.^100 known to ten significant digits is always printed in style e. - In style g, non-zero real numbers are printed in f format, except when their decimal exponent is < -4, in which case they are printed in e format.
+For instance 10.^100 known to ten significant digits is always printed in style e.

+• In style g, non-zero real numbers are printed in f format, except when their decimal exponent is < -4, in which case they are printed in e format.
 Real zeroes (of arbitrary exponent) are printed in e format.